About Joyce

 Her latest novel, Count the Ways —the story of a marriage and a divorce, and the children who survived it— was published by William Morrow in July, 2021, and The Bird Hotel (Arcade Publishing) was published May 2, 2023.

-She is currently at work on a sequel to Count the Ways, tentatively scheduled for publication in 2024.
+She has just completed the sequel to Count the Ways, How the Light Gets In, scheduled for publication June 25, 2024.

 Maynard is a fellow of the MacDowell Colony and Yaddo.
 She is the founder of Write by the Lake, a week-long workshop on the art and craft of memoir, held every year since 2001 at Lake Atitlan, Guatemala.